-Of course, although it is free, the tours are often tip based and even they don’t expect you’ll give anything, it is still a nice gesture to give a bit of something.
+Of course, although it is free, the tours are often tip-based and even they don’t expect you’ll give anything, it is still a nice gesture to give a bit of something.

 Top Landmarks and attractions in Rome, Italy

 The mighty Colosseum was built between 70 – 80AD and is also known as Flavian Amphitheatre.
-The peak of spectators at this iconic landmarks was calculated almost 80,000.
+The peak of spectators at these iconic landmarks was calculated by almost 80,000.
 Your tour can never be worth it if you don’t visit this Rome’s attraction which was used to hold various games, Gladiator battles, and tournaments.
 Roman Emperors also visited the Colosseum to witness the historic games.

 Back in the day, it could accommodate at least 50,000 people.
 A major entertainment venue for the ancient Romans, this amphitheater staged drama shows, spine-chilling gladiator fights, and fights between man and beast.
 It was also used for public executions.
 With 80 entrances, the Colosseum had a tiered seating structure for everyone from kings and knights to the common folk.
 A visit here is one of the top things to do in Rome.

-What’s even better is that the Colosseum is easily accessible to the tourists as it situates close to a metro station in the north-west of terminus train station.
+What’s even better is that the Colosseum is easily accessible to the tourists as it situates close to a metro station in the north-west of a terminus train station.
 Visit this historic site and marvel at the enormity of this famous Rome’s highlight.